abhisharma300/Decentralized-Flight-Insurance/README.md

-Flight Status Request Event: is trigerred through DAPP UI, interacts with smart contract and generates request to Oracle to fetch flight status.
+**Flight Status Request Event**
+To trigger the Oracle flight status request, click on the Submit to Oracles button.
+It interacts with smart contract and generates Oracle Request Event which is being listened to by the Oracles.
+You may need to do the request more than once before a 'late' status event is emitted.

 In real tme scenario, it would be an API notifying the oracle for delay in flight.
+The registered Oracles watch for the OracleRequest event and respond based on at least one match of their index to the request's index values.

-After consensus is acheived on Flight Status by two oracles, the request is closed.
+After consensus is acheived on a partiular Flight Status by two oracles, the request is closed.
 If the Status of the flight is delayed , then all passengers who had purchased the insurance for the flight are marked as "Eligible for Payout

+When it's determined via the Oracles that a flight is delayed, the FlightSuretyApp contract will automatically go through the list of insured passengers for the flight are marked as "Eligible for Payout.
+The InsurancePassengerPayout event is emitted and the passenger's FlightSurety account is credited with the payout.

 ### Check Claim Status